 Neuroscience Graduate Program

-Dr. Robert D. Wurster, now an emeritus Professor of Physiology and the originator of the Program, was the first Director.
-In 1989 he was succeeded by the current Director, Dr. E.J.
-Neafsey, Professor of Molecular Pharmacology and Therapeutics.
-A Program Advisory Committee assists the Director in running the program.
-Current members of this committee are Dr. George Battaglia (Molecular Pharmacology and Therapeutics), Dr. Lydia DonCarlos (Cell and Molecular Physiology), Dr. Erika Piedras-Renteria (Cell and Molecular Physiology), Dr. Karie Scrogin (Molecular Pharmacology and Therapeutics), and Dr. Evan Stubbs (Ophthamology and Hines VA).
-The Neuroscience Graduate Program is part of Loyola University Medical Center's Neuroscience Institute, now under the direction of Dr. Wendy Kartje of SSOM's Department of Molecular Pharmacology and Therapeutics.
+Dr. Robert D. Wurster, now an emeritus Professor of Physiology, was the first Director of the Neuroscience Graduate Program.
+In 1989 he was succeeded by Dr. Edward J. Neafsey, now an emeritus Professor of Molecular Pharmacology and Therapeutics.
+In 2012, Dr. Neafsey was succeeded by our current Director, Dr. Evan B. Stubbs, Jr., Professor of Ophthalmology.
+A Program Steering Committee assists the Director in running the program.
+Current members of this committee are Dr. George Battaglia (Molecular Pharmacology and Therapeutics), Dr. Lydia DonCarlos (Cell and Molecular Physiology), Dr. Erika Piedras-Renteria (Cell and Molecular Physiology), Dr. Karie Scrogin (Molecular Pharmacology and Therapeutics), Dr. Michael Collins, (Molecular Pharmacology and Thereapeutics) and Dr. Evan Stubbs (Ophthamology and Hines VA).
+The Neuroscience Graduate Program is an integral part of Loyola University Chicago Health Systems Neuroscience Institute, now under the direction of Dr. Wendy Kartje, Professor of Molecular Pharmacology and Therapeutics.